Last Updated on August 29, 2022 by Barry Gray

-Both saws would be an invaluable addition to your workshop, and serve their own uses.
+Both saws would be an invaluable addition to your workshop and serve their own uses.
 This is why it’s important to identify how often you’ll use either saw, as well as what for.

-If you’re constantly needing to rip through boards, you know a jigsaw won’t cut it, so a circular saw is the more preferred option for you.
+If you’re constantly needing to rip through boards, you know a jigsaw won’t cut it, so a circular saw is a more preferred option for you.
 If you’re doing intricate shapes and complex number cutting – a circular saw won’t help you there!